BLOGS

 Start by removing the front panel of the wall unit.
 The filter will slide or snap out easily.
 Hold it up to the light.
 If you see a gray, dusty layer blocking light, it is overdue for a cleaning.

 Rinse the filter under lukewarm running water from the back side to push debris out.
 Use a gentle brush for stubborn spots.
 Let it air dry completely before reinserting it.
-Never run the AC with a wet filter.
+Never run the AC with a wet filter, as it can impact performance and limit your vent portable ac options if proper airflow isn’t maintained.

 For disposable filters, replace them entirely rather than washing.
 Most manufacturers recommend cleaning or replacing filters every 2 to 4 weeks during heavy use.